Understanding how to hire employees in the modern age is tough. Trust us, we know that the struggle is real.

-The struggle is real.
 Talent acquisition teams and recruiters are trying to keep their heads above water creating a talent pipeline.
-And job seekers are tired of being served jobs that don’t match their skills and preferences.
-Well, Google is using their search engine magic to help solve this problem for both.
-Their solution, Google for Jobs, launched in June of 2017 and is a new search platform that matches job seekers with relevant, high-quality job listings.
-Google for Jobs aggregates job listings from around the web and presents job search results in a simple box at the top of the organic search results.
+And job seekers are tired of being served jobs that don’t match their skills or preferences.
+Fortunately, Google is using their search engine magic to solve both parties’ problems.
+Let’s look at how to hire employees using the latest technology from Google.

-What are the benefits of using Google for Jobs?
+What Are the Benefits of Using the Google for Jobs Website?

-Enterprise organizations and job board websites using Google for Jobs have been happy to report the following results:
+Enterprise organizations and job board websites using Google for Jobs have been reporting exquisite results:

 - Shorter time-to-hire – Great candidates are finding jobs faster, and open roles are being filled more quickly